mfthomps/Labtainers/docs/labdesigner.md

 this script the first time a student starts the lab container.
 For example, this could be used to compile lab-specific programs afer they have been parameterized, (as described below).
 Or this script could perform final configuration adjustments that cannot be easily performed by the Dockerfile.
+These scripts are per-container and reside at:

+    $SEED_DIR/labs/[labname]/[container name]/bin

 Parameterizing a lab
 --------------------